A Recommended Procedure

 Design your devices starting downstream and work your way upstream.

 1. Always start a pond design from the downstream end, working upstream.
-Do not work by the frequency.
-Instead add structures starting downstream, working upstream.
+Avoid basing your work on frequency; instead, introduce structures starting from the downstream end and moving upstream.
 Add the Culvert first.

 2. Size the Culvert to meet or exceed the highest of the Target Qs.
 If the closest culvert size far exceeds the target Q, it usually does, then you should plan on using secondary structures such as a weir or an orifice to satisfy this upper end.
 Perform a trial route to confirm.
 Use standard, commercially available sizes.